KastenTaco/config-span-zmk/README.md

-Temper Keyboard
+Span Keyboard
 ===============

 This project is still being developed as I am polishing the keymap for something I really like.
 Comments and code might be unstructured or incorrect as changes are implemented.

-Controlling my [temper](https://github.com/raeedcho/temper), a split wireless-only mechanical keyboard.
+Controlling my [Span](https://holykeebs.com/products/span), a split wireless-only mechanical keyboard.

  * QWERTY base layout